Mission and Profile

 The Biomedical Libraries' staff comprises 18 FTE, including seven librarians and other professionals (see the Libraries' organization chart in the annual report).
 The staff actively partner with clients to offer a full range of services to help them become skilled in finding, interpreting, managing, and applying information.
 Services include in-depth research support, comprehensive education programs, and delivery of information and literature directly to users' computers.
 We focus on direct and effective communication with our clients about services, information resources, and other library matters.

-In addition to service to DHMC, a small number of regional hospitals contract with the Biomedical Libraries for information services, including Brattleboro Memorial Hospital (Brattleboro, VT).
+In addition to service to DHMC, a small number of regional hospitals contract with the Biomedical Libraries for information services, including Brattleboro Memorial and New London Hospital.